— Tagline, Pokémon Mystery Dungeon: Red/Blue Rescue Team

 Although if you cross lava without being protected from burns in some manner...

 Wizard Needs Food Badly: The Belly meter.
-This was completely removed in Gates to Infinity (save for three post-game dungeons which are clearly labelled "Hunger: Yes").
+This was completely removed in Gates (save for three post-game dungeons which are clearly labeled as such.)
 The familiar Apples saw a return there.

 World of Funny Animals: Unlike in other Pokémon games, this game series takes place in a world populated entirely by Pokémon and no humans, though the main character was originally a human him/herself.